-It has been almost 40 years since the start of the HIV/AIDS epidemic.1 Unfortunately, there is still a lot of misinformation and misconceptions about HIV/AIDS - from the transmission of HIV to living with the chronic condition.
+It has been 40 years since the start of the HIV/AIDS epidemic.1 Unfortunately, there is still a lot of misinformation and misconceptions about HIV/AIDS - from the transmission of HIV to living with the chronic condition.

-Misconceptions about being HIV positive
+Misconceptions about living with HIV

 "They think it is either no big deal or a complete end to one's life.
 It is more like an in-between.
 It's the death of some old ways and behaviors and, after some initial chaos, the birth of a new status quo." - Nicholas